mitchvm/tabnav/README.md

 ## Capture Levels

 TabNav contexts provide multiple "capture levels" that define how much text to select within a table cell.
 The available capture levels are listed below.
-Each level captures the the same text as the level above, and potentially more.
+Each level captures all of the text as the level above, and potentially more.

 1. **Trimmed**: Only the text contained within the cell, excluding any whitespace on either side.
 Cells containing only markup are omitted from selections.
 2. **Content**: The text in the cell as well as any whitespace around the text.
 Cells containing only markup are omitted from selections.